-Included in the price of your Socorro Islands trip are all port fees, fuel surcharges and National Park fees.
+Included in the price of your Socorro Islands trip are all port fees and fuel surcharges.
 Also included are: complimentary transfer from the Host Hotel to the Vortex on day of departure, your accommodations, all meals and snacks, all beverages including beer and wine, a certified divemaster in the water at all times, tanks, weights, weight belts and air fills.

 WHAT CREW DO YOU HAVE ONBOARD?